TMalicki/Snake-in-console/README.md

 # Snake-in-console
-Snake using classes in console (without graphics)
+Snake in console (without graphics) with OOP